 If you reply yes to any of the above questions, it is time to make a decision.
 Do you want to keep defining your life like you have done until now?
 Or do you want to let go of those harmful beliefs and stop limiting yourself and your life?
 This is fully your choice.
 You have the power to change and create some new beliefs that support the person you want to be and the life you want to live.
 It can be scary to stop believing in something you have always believed.
 But change requires exploring the unknown and scary.

 My mindfulness journey has led me to make the decision to stop limiting myself.
 With this post I hope to inspire you to do the same.
 To show you how much my new beliefs have impacted my life, I want to share how my story sounds like today:

-“I am grateful about every day.
+“I feel gratitude every day.
 My life is going into the right direction, doing at least one thing that makes me feel good every day.
-I am enough and I don’t need to prove it to anyone else.
+I am enough and don’t need to prove it to anyone else.
 Making mistakes is ok.
 I take care of myself.
 I use my free time to do and learn more about the things I am passionate about.
 My values guide my every day life.
 Being fully myself does good to the people around me as well.
-I have found the creativity in me that have always been there, but what I have been hiding it for a long time.
+I have found the creativity in me that have always been there, but what I have been hiding for a long time.
 I am using my full potential to do my own thing without fearing or thinking what others might think about me.
 Listening my inner self guides me to the right direction every day.
 I trust life.”

 What is your story?
 Share it in the comment section below!